attainu-falcon/falcon-course-module/coding-challenges/README.md

 You can use a simple character count algorithm for the compression.
 So for each character in the input string, replace it with a number if the next character(s) are the same.

 So an input string like `AAABCCDDDD` will become `A3BC2D4`.

+### Day 5

+The sum of the squares of the first ten natural numbers is, 1 ^ 2 + 2 ^ 2 + ... + 10 ^ 2 = 385

+The square of the sum of the first ten natural numbers is, (1 + 2 + ... + 10) ^ 2 = 552 = 3025

+Hence the difference between the sum of the squares of the first ten natural numbers and the square of the sum is 3025 − 385 = 2640.

+Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.

+## Week 19

+### Day 1

+2 ^ 15 = 32768 and the sum of its digits is 3 + 2 + 7 + 6 + 8 = 26.

+What is the sum of the digits of the number 2 ^ 1000?

+(Read 2 ^ 15 as 2 raise to 15 or simply exponentiation with the base 2).

+**Hint:** Math object has a function to find the power.
+Once you get that, get individual numbers from the result and add them together.